History of Taiwan in Timeline

 1992: Pan-Blue Coalition supports the spirit of the 1992 Consensus

-In 1992, the Pan-Blue Coalition generally supported the spirit of the 1992 Consensus, with the KMT claiming one China but with different interpretations by the ROC and PRC.
-They favored eventual unification with China.
+In 1992, the Pan-Blue Coalition generally supported the spirit of the 1992 Consensus, with the KMT claiming there is one China, but that the ROC and PRC have different interpretations of what "China" means.

-In 1993, the Constitutional Court declined to define the national boundaries.
+In 1993, the Constitutional Court declined to define national boundaries, considering it a political question.

 1993: ROC petitions the UN for entry

-The current healthcare system, known as National Health Insurance (NHI), was instituted in 1995.
+In 1995, the current healthcare system, known as National Health Insurance (NHI), was instituted.

 1996: University Acceptance Rate

-In 1996 the university acceptance rate was around 49 percent.
+In 1996, the university acceptance rate in Taiwan increased to around 49 percent.

-1997: Taiwan seeks to participate in the World Health Organization (WHO)
+1997: ROC begins efforts to participate in the World Health Organization

-Since 1997, the ROC government sought to participate in the World Health Organization (WHO), but their efforts were rejected until 2009.
+Since 1997, the ROC government sought to participate in the World Health Organization (WHO).

-In 1999, Taiwan's defense spending as a percentage of its GDP fell below three percent.
+In 1999, Taiwan's defense spending as a percentage of its GDP fell below three percent and had been trending downwards over the first two decades of the twenty-first century.

-In 2000, Chen Shui-bian of the DPP was elected as the first non-KMT president.
+In 2000, Chen Shui-bian of the DPP was elected as the first non-KMT president of Taiwan, leading to polarized politics with the emergence of the Pan-Blue and Pan-Green Coalitions.

 Since 2001, agriculture constituted less than 2 percent of Taiwan's GDP.